nodesman/indian-narrative/european-narrative.md

 permalink: /european-narrative/
 ---

 The "European Narrative" is not a monolith.
 It is a complex tapestry of overlapping but distinct perspectives, shaped by vastly different histories with India.
-To engage effectively, we must deconstruct these different "narrative clusters."
+To engage effectively, we must deconstruct these different "narrative clusters" in detail.

 <div class="tab-container">
   <div class="tab-buttons">